 Ken Higbee, who led Pahranagat Valley (Nev.) to a national eight-man football record 104 consecutive victories, has been charged with 225 counts in a criminal complaint that includes forgery, misconduct and one count of theft, the Las Vegas Review-Journal reported Tuesday.

 Higbee was charged with 76 felony counts and 149 gross misdemeanor counts and is accused of moving sports equipment from C.O.
-Bastian High School in Caliente – the school where he is the principal – to the Pahranagat Valley football program.“At the end of the day, he never put a dollar in his pocket,” Higbee’s attorney, Bret Whipple, told the Review-Journal.
+Bastian High School in Caliente – the school where he is the principal – to the Pahranagat Valley football program and other programs at Pahranagat.
+“At the end of the day, he never put a dollar in his pocket,” Higbee’s attorney, Bret Whipple, told the Review-Journal.
 “They’re really making a mountain out of a molehill here.
 It’s truly outrageous.”

 “He should probably not have transferred some of the equipment from one school to the other … Everything that he did was not for him personally, but for the community.”